QuarkNerd/blog/cbrown/_posts/2019-04-30-how-to-train-your-xctest.md

 ### Navigation

 Navigating around an application can often come paired with a sizable overhead.
 This is because a user can’t simply type in a url like they can in a web browser.
-Instead they are required to navigate through a flow in order to reach their to the desired page.
+Instead they are required to navigate through a flow in order to reach their desired page.
 When we consider automating this journey, it creates the challenge of trying to reduce implicit test duplication whilst achieving good test separation.

 Fortunately Apple introduced ‘Universal Links’ as part of iOS 9.
 This allows a user to seamlessly jump to a particular place in your application via a web link.
 It is fairly common to include such a system as it can be beneficial for marketing purposes, for example taking a user from an advert to a signup page.